-These lemon bars have a buttery crust and a tangy and sweet creamy lemon filling.
-They are easy to make and are low carb and keto friendly.
+These keto lemon bars have a buttery crust and a tangy and sweet creamy lemon filling.
+They are easy to make and are low carb and keto-friendly.

 Sometimes recipes that require a crust and filling can be time-consuming.
-But these take less than an hour to make.
+But this keto lemon bar recipe takes less than an hour to make.

 - almond flour